-- Hardly! - No one has repealed Moore's Law - The Bandwidth Law (Gilder's law) is slower but still on track - Metcalf's law remains the a key indicator for success. - Microsoft, AOL-TimeWarner, eBay, Amazon all demonstrate the power of the large network.
+- Its only just begun! - No one has repealed Moore's Law - The Bandwidth Law (Gilder's law) is slower but still on track - Metcalf's law remains the a key indicator for success. - Microsoft, AOL-TimeWarner, eBay, Amazon all demonstrate the power of the large network.